devanshu06/the-keep/README.md

 Before running this playbook, ensure you have:

 1.  **Three Running Virtual Machines (VMs):** You need three VMs (e.g., `s-vault-01`, `s-vault-02`, `s-vault-03`) up and running.
+2.  **Update Inventory:** You **must** update the `inventory/hosts.ini` file with the actual IP addresses of your VMs.
-2.  **Network Connectivity:** These VMs must have network connectivity to each other (for Raft consensus) and be accessible by the machine running Ansible.
+3.  **Network Connectivity:** These VMs must have network connectivity to each other (for Raft consensus) and be accessible by the machine running Ansible.
-3.  **Load Balancer:** A Load Balancer must be configured to distribute traffic to these three VMs.
+4.  **Load Balancer:** A Load Balancer must be configured to distribute traffic to these three VMs.
+5.  **Cloud Provider Selection:** This playbook supports both **AWS** and **GCP**.
+You can set up the cluster on either cloud.
+However, please ensure you deploy to **one cloud provider at a time** by targeting the appropriate group in the inventory or running the playbook separately for different environments.

+## Documentation Index

+Explore the following guides for detailed setup and operational instructions:

+- [Ansible Operations Guide](docs/ANSIBLE.md) – Commands for deployment and maintenance.
+- [TLS Certificate Workflow](docs/CERTS.md) – Generating and managing cluster certificates.
+- [Google SSO (OIDC) Configuration](docs/SSO.md) – Enabling SSO for your Vault cluster.
+- [Snapshot Restore Guide](docs/RESTORE.md) – Disaster recovery and cluster restoration.

 ## Layout